josongmin/light-data-serializer/README.md

 It supports 3byte, 5byte, 6byte and 7byte decimal also.
 Let's save your precious storage space!

+Compared with gson, It can reduce the data size by more than 4 times, and the speed is more than 2 times faster.

+Result of serizlizing and unserializing 1,000,000 data.
+ -> gson :: 335 bytes per object, It takes 6151ms
+ -> jo data serializer :: 96 bytes per object, It took (1,000,000 data) 3265ms.

 1. Serialize object to byte[]
 ```java
 byte[] rawBytes = JoDataSerializerUtil.serialize(data);